How Are Hand Coded Websites Different From WordPress Sites?

 - $100/hr Developer time to tweak things

 Static sites: priceless.
 Okay, not quite.
 You still have to pay for a domain name (yourBusiness.com).
 But you can forget about all the other recurring fees.
-The static nature means that you don’t need to pay for constant updates to keep everything running.
+The static nature means that you don’t need to pay for constant updates to keep everything running and secure.

 Why Not Make Your Own Site?

 A free WordPress or Squarespace website can be very appealing options for small businesses.
 Popular site builders advertise that you can “set up your website in under 5 minutes.”
 If you’ve ever used one of these platforms, you’ll know that’s not quite the case.
 You spend a considerable amount of time looking through templates, learning the tools, making a few tweaks, just to scrap it all and try a new template.
 This is all time you could be focusing on growing your business or taking some much-needed time off.